MarkVanAcker/ClickMobileIP/README.md

 # ClickMobileIP
-An implementation of Mobile IP with Click Modular router
+An implementation of the Mobile IP protocol with Click Modular router